tolism/knn-ring/README.md

-# knn-ring
+# k-Nearest Neighbors Ring

 Parallel and Distributed Systems : 2nd assignment

 ## Installation and Execution

-To execute the versions make all inside the knnring file
+To execute the versions

-./src/knnring_sequential for the sequential version mpirun -np <number of processes> ./src/knnring_mpi_syc for the sychronous version mpirun -np <number of processes> ./src/knnring_mpi_asyc for the asychronous version

 ```
 make all
 /src/knnring_sequential
 mpirun -np <number of processes> ./src/knnring_mpi_syc
 mpirun -np <number of processes> ./src/knnring_mpi_asyc

 ```

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+To change the number of poinnts , dimensions and k , modify the tester.c for the sequential and tester_mpi.c for the mpi versions.

 ### Prerequisites